IF I SEEK US

 The key to this struggle, it cannot be said too often, is the way in which science forces us to separate our values from our knowledge of the world.
 Thanks to Newton we cannot discover goodness in the mechanics of the heavens, thanks to Darwin we cannot find it in the phenomenon of life and thanks to Freud we cannot find it in ourselves.
 The struggle is to find a new basis for goodness, purpose and meaning.

-[Commentary] The above paragraph describes a GOOD development, not one to bemoan.
-It is well past time that we find a different basis for goodness, purpose and meaning.
+[Commentary] The above paragraph actually describes a GOOD development, not one to bemoan.
+It is well past time that we find a different basis for goodness, purpose and meaning than the ones listed above.

 The pain of this separation of knowledge and value can be understood through the different ways in which we contemplate nature, because it is from nature that we long for the reassurance that we cannot have.
 In an essay entitled Nonmoral Nature, the contemporary American science writer, paleontologist and biologist Stephen Jay Gould, an eloquent defender of the hard truth of hard science, discusses the strange case of the ichneumon wasp.
 During its larval stage this creature lives as a parasite, feeding on the bodies of, usually, caterpillars.
 The female adult injects her eggs into the host and victim via a long thin tube known as an ovipositor.
 Some varieties of ichneumon lay the eggs on the surface, so, as a precaution against them being dislodged, they simultaneously inject a paralyzing toxin to prevent the host from moving during the process of incubating and then feeding their offspring.
 To keep the food fresh, this toxin paralyzes but does not kill.
 For the same reason larvae deposited inside the caterpillar follow a particular eating pattern designed to consume inner organs and tissue in such a way that the host will continue to live for as long as the larvae require.